 In 20: 30 several officers and a group of soldiers and sergeants, technical specialists arrived at the parking lot for removal from the pylons of the Kyrgyz Republic.
 And then they discovered something was not right at once.
 They started shooting rockets from the console where the practical missiles were hanging.
 But after five days of imprisonment, as the famous joke says, the Indian Eagle Eye suddenly saw that there was not enough wall in his prison cell and ran boldly!

 After an hour and a half of work, one sergeant turned out to be the same Indian and saw that the missiles under the consoles were different from each other.
 Yes, there the markings on nuclear missiles should be very noticeable, how could you not notice at all?
 After that, the officer, who commanded on the spot, reported to his superiors, he was alarmed, called security for the plane and reported to the central command post of the Air Force and the Pentagon.
 And there, the Minister of Defense and the President realized.
 A major scandal arose, which they tried unsuccessfully to hush up.
-We conducted inspections, revealed a bunch of violations, fired the commander of the Air Force Combat Command (which the strategic forces then obeyed), the wing commander, the MTO group commander, several more officers and 4 sergeants.
+Conducted checks, revealed a bunch of violations, fired the commander of the battle aviation the command of the Air Force (which was then subordinated to the strategic forces), the wing commander, the MTO group commander, several other officers and 4 sergeants.
 Nuclear tolerances selected weapons all personnel of the support group and the wing and deprived them of the so-called certificates of trust.
 But no one was judged or imprisoned.

 History itself has generated a bunch of conspiracy theories and theories, but conspiracy theories in this case have nothing to do with it.
 And since then, the situation in the nuclear sphere in the USA has not improved at all, the order has become less and less.
 In recent years, Americans have been trying to curb disciplinary problems in the triad, but, as we can see, it turns out so-so.
 A difficult situation with storage issues - we recall the recent scandal with the B61 bomb, which arrived for maintenance and rebuilding, turned out to be faulty, and for a long time, but according to the documents it was listed in perfect order and even passed all the necessary checks!